SumoLogic/sumologic-documentation/docs/cloud-soar/user-manual.md

 would like this action to be performed.

-Title the enrichment action something that can easily be identified by the action that is being taken, such as "**Domain Reputation Check**".
+Title the enrichment action something that can easily be identified by the action that is being taken, such as **Domain Reputation Check**.
 Next, we want to choose the action, expand the **Action** drop down list and review the available options.